dingmeng-xue/acme-fitness-store/azure-spring-apps-enterprise/README.md

     --client-type dotnet
 ```

-Catalog service uses Microsoft Entra ID authentication to connect to Postgres, so it is not required to include the password
+Catalog service uses Microsoft Entra authentication to connect to Postgres, so it is not required to include the password

 #### Bind catalog service to Postgres